blackmagic-debug/black-magic-org/hardware.md

 ## Black Pill F4: F401CC / F401CE / F411CE

 The black magic firmware can be built and flashed to Black Pill boards with STM32F401CC, STM32F401CE and STM32F411CE microcontrollers.
 Since these microcontrollers have slightly different hardware specifications in terms of flash, sram and clock frequency, each microcontroller has its own platform.
-The platforms share [common code](https://github.com/blackmagic-debug/blackmagic/tree/main/src/platforms/common/blackpill-f4).
+The platforms share {bmd-gh}`common code<tree/main/src/platforms/common/blackpill-f4>`.
 This page also contains build and firmware upgrade instructions.

 ## SW Link